Registered Social Worker with the French-language Public School Board of Eastern Ontario (CEPEO)

 I come from an immigrant family and my parents really wanted me to study health sciences.
 So I went to McGill for physiology, but by the end of the first year, I realized it wasn’t for me.
 After completing my science degree, I pursued a minor and began exploring different subjects.
-That’s when I found social psychology, which was my savior.
+That’s when I found social psychology, which was my saviour.

 It was through that program that I learned about social work and it called to me.
-There was a huge shortage of social workers in the Muslim community, along with a huge demand.
+There was a huge shortage of social workers in the Muslim community, along with huge demand.

 How does your personal experience help in the workplace?